libp2p/rust-libp2p/CONTRIBUTING.md

 We have a lot of automated CI checks for common errors.
 Please treat our CI as a self-service platform and try to fix any issues before requesting a review.

+### Use nightly Rust for better diagnostics

+We recommend the use of nightly Rust during local development for better diagnostics.
+Our CI will ensure that all code correctly builds on stable Rust and adheres to our MSRV requirements.